HGGM-LIM/ABLE/README.md

 Finally, just add the dependencies folder to the MATLAB path.

+## Docker

+There is a Docker available that can be used with the following command:

+    docker run -v /path/to/freesurfer/subject/:/input -v /path/to/output/folder:/out albertofpena/able:latest ABLE /input /out/subj.mat

+Note that in this case, the initial depth map is estimated using a travel depth algorithm instead of the exact geodesic.

 ## Citation

 If you use this code, please cite the paper in https://doi.org/10.1007/s12021-022-09601-7